TEST 2: Verifying Throttle Position Sensor Has 5 Volts And Ground

-Verify that the wire that connects to terminal #3 of the connector has 4.5 to 5 Volts with the key on but engine off.
+Verify that the RED wire has voltage ( 4.5 to 5 Volts DC ) with the key on but engine off.

-Connect the red multimeter test lead (using the appropriate tool) to the wire that connects to terminal #3.
-Connect the black multimeter test lead to the negative (-) battery terminal.
+Connect the red multimeter test lead (using the appropriate tool) to RED wire.
+Connect the black multimeter test lead to the negative battery terminal.

 Your multimeter should read 4.5 to 5 Volts DC.

-Verify that the wire that connects to terminal #1 of the connector has Ground with the key on but engine off.
+Verify that the BLK wire has Ground with the key on but engine off.

-Connect the black multimeter test lead (using the appropriate tool) to the wire that connects to terminal #1 of the TPS connector.
-Connect the red multimeter test lead to the positive (+) battery terminal.
+Connect the black multimeter test lead (using the appropriate tool) to BLK wire.
+Connect the red multimeter test lead to the battery positive (+) terminal.

 Let's take a look at what your test results mean:

-Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 2.0L Mazda 626 as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).
+Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 1.8L Nissan Sentra as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).